scottdware/panco/README.md

 The default search type is `traffic`.
 Based on your query, and the device, log retrieval and export could take a while.

+> **NOTE:** If you do not get any results, you might want to try using the `--wait` flag and increasing the delay time.

 [Here](https://github.com/scottdware/panco/blob/master/traffic_log_example.csv) is an example of an export of traffic logs.

 ## panco version